Technigo/project-nutrition/README.md

 # Project Nutrition

-This week's project is about building an app which scans barcodes on food packages to retrieve the product name and nutritional information.
+This week's project is about building an site for which you can scans barcodes on food packages to retrieve the product name and nutritional information.

 I chocie to display nutriant infromation and package picures.